 KBPort: KbPort LLC is a technology solutions provider serving multiple markets with core objectives in the medical simulation space.
 Founded in 2005, KbPort consistently employs cutting-edge technology to present learners with understandable, easy-to-navigate, realistic interfaces.
 With headquarters in Pittsburgh, KbPort’s mission is to empower future healthcare professionals to improve and save patient lives.
 The company and partners have remained committed to enabling institutions to achieve exceptional educational outcomes by using the most advanced technology to offer the highest fidelity systems possible.

-Kognito: Kognito is a healthcare simulation company that develops virtual simulation training scenarios that train providers to lead real-life conversations regarding social, emotional and physical health.
+Kognito: Kognito is a healthcare simulation company that develops virtual simulation training scenarios that train providers to lead real-life conversations regarding social, emotional, and physical health.
 Founded in 2003 and based in New York City, the company’s virtual humans conversation simulations provide an exciting new opportunity to effectively deliver behavioral change outcomes.
-Composed of a team of scientists, artists and technologists, Kognito works to improve patient-provider communication, collaborative care and health outcomes.
-The company strives to help health professionals, consumers and caregivers to lead meaningful, real-life conversation through role-play simulations.
+Composed of a team of scientists, artists, and technologists, Kognito works to improve patient-provider communication, collaborative care, and health outcomes.
+The company strives to help health professionals, consumers, and caregivers to lead meaningful, real-life conversations through role-play simulations.

 Laerdal: Laerdal is one of the world’s premier vendors of medical simulation and clinical education equipment.
 Laerdal Medical began its mission to “Help Save Lives” in 1960 with the invention of the CPR-training manikin called Resusci Anne.
 For over 60 years, Laerdal has provided the global healthcare simulation community with clinical task training and high-fidelity manikin products, ranging from the Laerdal pocket mask to the Laerdal SimMan 3G.
 The company boasts more than 1,400 employees in over 20 countries with as many as 50 international distributors.

 MedAffinity: MedAffinity is an electronic health records software company headquartered in Tallahassee, Florida.
-Founded in 2005, the company software is designed with a specific interface that looks, acts and feels like a real document to make the record-keeping process seem as natural as possible.
-The goal of the implementation of this interface is to set a new standard for flexibility, functionality and user-friendly design across medical simulation EHRs.
+Founded in 2005, the company software is designed with a specific interface that looks, acts, and feels like a real document to make the record-keeping process seems as natural as possible.
+The goal of the implementation of this interface is to set a new standard for flexibility, functionality, and user-friendly design across medical simulation EHRs.
 With the power of a clinical EHR, MedAffinity’s clinical backbone is specially adapted for education.

 Nasco Healthcare: Nasco Healthcare, also known as eNasco, is a subsidiary of the healthcare technology company, Nasco, that develops digital solutions focused on community-driven innovation in the classroom and for clinical simulation programs.
 Since Nasco’s founding in 1941, the company has supplied hundreds of agricultural-related education products and learning aids, all with agricultural sciences and vocational agriculture educators in mind.
 The company wants to help bring learning to life in educational settings, such as healthcare simulation labs and beyond, through the use of these solutions and the experiences they create.

-Noldus: Noldus, also known as Noldus Information Technology, develops software, instruments, integrated systems and services for behavioral research, including recording systems for debriefing purposes in healthcare simulation.
+Noldus: Noldus, also known as Noldus Information Technology, develops software, instruments, integrated systems, and services for behavioral research, including recording systems for debriefing purposes in healthcare simulation.
 These solutions are designed to provide scientists and practitioners the ability to enhance the quality of their data, increase productivity and make optimal use of human resources.
-The company is inspired by scientific and societal challenges, and wants to help ensure customers can respond to the demands of today and prepare for those of tomorrow.
-With Noldus solutions, users will gain the insight they need in processes, human performance and communication in medical simulation.
+The company is inspired by scientific and societal challenges and wants to help ensure customers can respond to the demands of today and prepare for those of tomorrow.
+With Noldus solutions, users will gain the insight they need into processes, human performance, and communication in medical simulation.

 ORamaVR: ORamaVR is a science-based deep technology business that works to provide innovative solutions across the healthcare simulation and medical training fields.
 Using cutting-edge virtual reality clinical simulation tools, the company offers a proprietary, psychomotor, gamified multi-user VR software platform that is based on state-of-the-art research by world-renowned scientists.
 The vision of ORamaVR is to change current medical education standards and improve health outcomes through the use of virtual reality in medicine by providing hands-on medical and surgical training.

-Pocket Nurse: Pocket Nurse is a U.S.-based company that makes and distributes medical supplies and equipment for healthcare simulation and education in medicine, nursing, EMS, pharmacy and other allied health groups.
-The company’s products are extensively used in nursing simulation but have application across the entire range of the medical simulation industry.
+Pocket Nurse: Pocket Nurse is a U.S.-based company that makes and distributes medical supplies and equipment for healthcare simulation and education in medicine, nursing, EMS, pharmacy, and other allied health groups.
+The company’s products are extensively used in nursing simulation but have applications across the entire range of the medical simulation industry.
 Today, one of Pocket Nurse’s most popular product lines is their Demo Dose medications.
-The company has been consistently willing to create new practice medications and packaging to match changing clinical practice.
+The company has been consistently willing to create new practice medications and packaging to match changing clinical practices.